rgilks/acto/README.md

 ## Overview

 `acto` is an AI-powered interactive storytelling application.
 Users can start with an initial scenario (either chosen or generated) and make choices that influence the direction of the narrative.
-The application uses Google's Gemini AI models to generate story passages, subsequent choices, and relevant imagery based on the user's input and the story's history.
-It also features Text-to-Speech (TTS) capabilities to read passages aloud.
-Audio begins playing automatically when ready.
+The application uses Google's generative AI models (via the `@google/genai` SDK) to generate story passages, subsequent choices, and relevant imagery based on the user's input and the story's history.
+It also features Text-to-Speech (TTS) capabilities using Google Cloud TTS to read passages aloud.

 ## Features

-- **AI-Generated Narrative**: Unique story passages and scenarios crafted by Google AI (Gemini models) based on user choices and story history (prompt refined for better narrative cohesion and conclusion).
+- **AI-Generated Narrative**: Unique story passages and scenarios crafted by Google AI (via `@google/genai`) based on user choices and story history (prompt refined for coherence and engaging descriptions).
-- **Dynamic Choices**: AI generates relevant choices for the user at each step, influencing the story progression.
+- **Dynamic Choices**: AI generates 3 relevant, distinct choices for the player at each step, influencing the story progression.
-- **Starting Scenarios**: Generates diverse starting points for new stories across different genres (prompt refined for better variation and conciseness; hardcoded scenarios updated for variety and brevity).
+- **Starting Scenarios**: Generates diverse starting points for new stories across different genres (prompt refined for variation and conciseness).
-- **AI-Generated Images**: Images created based on the narrative using Imagen via the Gemini API (prompt refined to explicitly request first-person perspective, excluding hands).
+- **AI-Generated Images**: Images generated (via `@google/genai`) based on the narrative content, reflecting the specified genre, tone, and visual style.
 - **Text-to-Speech (TTS)**: Reads story passages aloud using Google Cloud TTS.
 Audio begins playing automatically when ready.
-- **Stateful Interaction**: The application maintains the story history to provide context for the AI.
+- **Stateful Interaction**: The application maintains the story history (summary + recent steps) to provide context for the AI.
 - **User Authentication**: (Optional) Secure login via GitHub, Google, and Discord OAuth using NextAuth.
+- **Rate Limiting**: Per-user daily limits for AI text, image, and TTS generation implemented using SQLite.
-- **Data Persistence**: (Likely, uses SQLite) Store user data or potentially story progress.
+- **Data Persistence**: Uses SQLite (`better-sqlite3`) for user data and rate limit tracking.
 - **Responsive Design**: Optimized for both desktop and mobile devices using Tailwind CSS.
 - **Modern UI**: Clean interface built with React and Next.js.
-- **Enhanced & Responsive Game UI**: Improved image-centric layout that adapts to different screen sizes, featuring integrated minimal audio controls (play/pause, volume), a subtle glow effect, and a fullscreen option to enhance visual immersion.
+- **Enhanced & Responsive Game UI**: Image-centric layout adapting to different screen sizes, integrated minimal audio controls, subtle glow effect, and fullscreen option.
-- **Improved Landscape/Fullscreen View**: Enhanced CSS to provide a near edge-to-edge image experience on mobile devices (like iPhones) in landscape mode (viewport scaling also restricted to prevent unwanted zoom).
+- **Improved Landscape/Fullscreen View**: Enhanced CSS for near edge-to-edge image experience on mobile landscape.
 - **Robust Validation**: Uses Zod for validating AI responses.
-- **State Management**: Uses `zustand` for managing client-side application state.
+- **State Management**: Uses `zustand` with `immer` and `persist` (custom pruning localStorage) for managing client-side application state.
 - **Continuous Deployment**: Automatic deployment to Fly.io via GitHub Actions.
 - **Admin Panel**: (Optional) Secure area for administrators to view application data.
 - **Testing**: Includes unit/integration tests (Jest) and end-to-end tests (Playwright).